vpelss/JsTOTPAuthenticator/README.md

 It was designed for Desktops, but it can be used on mobile.

 It runs entirely in your browser using Javascript.
-The database is encrypted and store on your local device.
+The database is encrypted and stored in your browser.

 It also shows the next upcomming code.
 An nice old man feature!